 Just because luxury brands don’t produce eco-friendly watches doesn’t mean they aren’t doing their small part.
 There are a number of brands that support environmental initiatives including the following big names:

 Sustainable Watches Final Thoughts

-As you can see, you have some incredible sustainable watches to pick from.
+As you can see, you have some incredibly sustainable watches to pick from.
 Not only do these eco-friendly watches look beautiful and have impressive specs sheets but they are gentle on our planet.
 Any one of them is worthy of claiming its spot on your wrist.

 We must admit that it’s somewhat surprising that in today’s environmentally conscious climate so few luxury watch brands are coming to the eco-party.

-By this time next year we sincerely hope to see a significant increase in the number of luxury eco-friendly watches available.
+By this time, next year we sincerely hope to see a significant increase in the number of luxury eco-friendly watches available.